Za Hlei Thang: University activities

 On 2 March 1962 the Union Revolutionary Council led by General Ne Win staged a coup d’état’ against the democratically elected government in Burma.
 On 2 December 1968, The Union Revolutionary Council set up an Internal Unity Advisory Board to advise the Union Revolutionary Council on how to restore internal unity and to draft a new constitution for the country.
 The Union Revolutionary Council also officially invited the public to give suggestions for the Union constitution either on individual basis or in groups through a Liaison Officer appointed by the government.
-A chin law student Lian Uk and his friends drafted and published the "Proposal of the Chin Youths" which demanded democracy and federalism.
-Copies of the document was then distributed to all Chin University students in Yangon.
-The Chin students were requested to read the document and sign their signatures if they agreed with its contents.
+A Chin law student Lian Uk and his friends drafted and published the "Proposal of the Chin Youths" which demanded democracy and federalism.
+Copies of the document were then distributed to all Chin University students in Yangon.
+The Chin students were requested to read the document and sign if they agreed with its contents.
 The document was then submitted to the Union Revolutionary Council via liaison officer.
 Medical student Za Hlei Thang had great interest in the document and he was among the signatories.

 He was also actively helping the Chin Democracy Party set up in Thailand, in alliance with U Nu’s Parliamentary Democracy Party to start an armed revolution against General Ne Win regime.
-As a result, he was arrest by the Burma Military Intelligence Services (MIS) for his role in aiding the underground movement of the Chin Democracy Party and also for signing the "Proposal of the Chin Youths".
+As a result, he was arrested by the Burma Military Intelligence Services (MIS) for his role in aiding the underground movement of the Chin Democracy Party and also for signing the "Proposal of the Chin Youths".
 He was arrested in December 1972 under an operation known in Burmese as "Sin-Phyu-Daw Operation" which means the White Elephant Operation.
 After he was tortured and questioned at Bahan MI6 Interrogation Center, he was transferred to the notorious Insein Prison.
 There, he was put into solitary confinement for nine months.
 While he was in Insein prison, he met with Salai Tin Maung Oo who led student demonstration during the U Thant funeral crisis and Shwedagon Strike in 1974 and 1975 respectively.
 As, Salai Tin Maung Oo was a Chin ethnic, Za Hlei Thang invited him to join the Chin students’ movements.
 He encouraged and help Salai Tin Maung Oo to be elected as general secretary in the Chin Literature and Culture Committee.
-After the U Thant funeral crisis, he went to underground and then returned to Yangon.
+After the U Thant funeral crisis, he went underground and then returned to Yangon.
 When the military intelligence personnel searched to arrest Salai Tin Maung Oo, Dr Za Hlei Thang hid him at his house.
 Salai Tin Maung Oo was finally arrested by MIS and later secretly hanged in Insein Prison on 26 June 1976.
-Dr. Za Hlei Thang was released from Insein Prison in 1974 and he continue to study medicine.
-He obtained M.B.B.S degree from the University of Medicine-1, Yangon in 1977.
+Dr. Za Hlei Thang was released from Insein Prison in 1974 and he continued to study medicine.
+He obtained M.B.B.S. degree from the University of Medicine-1, Yangon in 1977.
 He worked as a house surgeon at Mawlamyine General Hospital from 1977 – 1978.